enormandeau/meditation-timer/README.md

 heard at the start and end of the meditation and if there should be periodic bells during the meditation.

+### Features

+ - Set preparation and meditation periods duration
+ - Choose how many bells you want before and after meditating
+ - Decide if you want bells, and how many, at intervals during meditation

 ###DEPENDENCIES

 Meditation timer requires the mplayer program and currently (v0.3.0) works only